dymaczew/ContainerWkshp/4-KubernetesHelmOnICP.md

 ```

-With that **cloudctl cm** CLI, you can manage the infrastructure part of the cluster like adding new worker nodes (machine-type-add, worker-add) and so on.
+With that **bx pr cm** CLI, you can manage the infrastructure part of the cluster like adding new worker nodes (machine-type-add, worker-add) and so on.

 Then you can type some commands concerning your cluster:

-`cloudctl cm masters mycluster`
+`bx pr cm masters mycluster`

 Results